IndomieGorengSatu/Mie/README.md

-## What do birds give out on Halloween?
-Tweets.
+## What did the hat say to the scarf?
+## You can hang around.
+I'll just go on ahead.